• About

 Tags

-Buying a home, downsize your home, downsizing, empty-nester, homes for sale in Jacksonville FL, Jacksonville FL Real Estate, Jacksonville Real Estate, luxury, luxury homes, New Construction, real estate, real estate advice, real estate information, Real Estate Team, real estate tips, right sizing, right-sizing, The best real estate agent in Jacksonville
+Buying a home, downsize your home, downsizing, empty-nester, homes for sale in Jacksonville FL, Jacksonville FL Real Estate, Jacksonville Real Estate, luxury, luxury homes, New Construction, real estate, real estate advice, real estate information, Real Estate Team, real estate tips, right-sizing, The best real estate agent in Jacksonville

 We touched on portability in our last post, but this topic deserves its own deep dive because we see confusion about it constantly.
 And the confusion is costing Jacksonville homeowners real money.